City Survivability Rankings for Barber Shop

 Key Insights

 Wide variation between cities: The difference between the #1 city (Dallas at 68.1%) and the #24 city (Philadelphia at 62.3%) is 5.8 percentage points.
-The 0.7 percentage-point spread at the top signals that Barber Shops performance is highly sensitive to city-level factors — competition density and local spending both play significant roles.
+A 0.7-point gap separating Dallas and San Antonio indicates that for Barber Shops, choosing the right metro is a higher-stakes decision than for many other business types.

 National average: Across all 24 analyzed cities, the average survivability for a Barber Shop is 65.0%.